 My cowgirl hat was not as red as the one Jessie wears, however, it cost me $8 from a local discount variety store and was an absolute bargain as it is actually pretty good quality for a costume hat.

-If you don’t have the basics already, head to the local second-hand shop and see what you can find!
+If you don’t have the basics already, head to the local second-hand or thrift shop and see what you can find!

 If you wanted to go the extra mile, you could pair your DIY Jessie costume with some fun accessories such as a lasso made from a length of rope.